conflabermits/Scripts/python/wordle/README.md

 * Loads a "dictionary" file with about 16k five-letter words.
 * Collects user input for misses, yellows, and greens.
-* Identifies duplicate letters to ensure logic for misses/greens/yellows doesn't remove guesses it shouldn't.
+* Identifies duplicate letters to ensure logic for misses doesn't remove guesses it shouldn't.
-* Searches the 16k word list, filters out any words containing letters that aren't in the solution word, and puts them in a filtered word list.
+* Filters out any words containing letters that aren't in the solution word.
-* Uses the filtered word list to look for words where the green letters are in the right places and puts them in a second filtered word list.
+* Identifies words that have letters matching the given green letters in the right places and filters out the rest.
-* Uses the second filtered word list to look for words where the yellow letters are in the word but not in the guessed locations to generate a final word list.
+* Identifies words that have letters matching the given yellow letters in other parts of the word and filters out the rest.
 * Sorts and prints the contents of the final word list, as well as its length.

 I still need to figure out how best to filter and display the suggested guesses.
 I should also consider a better way to enter some of this info since the current method might not work for handling duplicate letters under certain conditions.